Cabinet Secretary steps back from leading parties investigation

 While Cabinet Office minister Michael Ellis had told the Commons that Mr Case “was not at any relevant gathering”.

-It comes after a string of claims about parties and gatherings held across Whitehall while London was under restrictions limiting people from meeting indoors.
+It comes after a string of claims about parties and gatherings held across Whitehall while London was under restrictions limiting people from meeting indoors, which Ms Rayner dubbed “endemic”.

-Labour’s deputy leader Angela Rayner said: “With each revelation, there is more evidence of a culture of turning a blind eye to the rules.
+She said: “At the moment, people are saying ‘which department didn’t have a party?’

-“Labour made it clear the person leading the investigation should be uncompromised, free to make an independent judgment.”
+“It’s incredibly disappointing because we all know what was happening when these parties were going on, people couldn’t see their loved ones who were dying, and were making incredible sacrifices.

 Register for free to continue reading